Francis Harrison Pierpont: Early life

-He was the third son of Francis Peirpoint and was born at the Peirpoint "Plantation" in the "Forks of Cheat" on the Morgantown-Ices Ferry Road, Monongalia County.
+Pierpont was the third son of Catherine Weaver and Francis Peirpoint and was born at the Peirpoint "Plantation" in the "Forks of Cheat" on the Morgantown-Ices Ferry Road, Monongalia County.
 His middle name, "Harrison," was added later by the boy's father in honor of his commanding officer, General William Henry Harrison.

-Pierpont, the original family name, was altered to Peirpoint in the land office at Richmond, Virginia in issuing patents for land deeded to his grandfather, John Pierpont (1742-1796) who grew up in Fairfax County, Virginia and attended the Fairfax Friends Meeting, but left to enlist in the Revolutionary Army, then after it ended moved west to Morgantown, West Virginia.
+Pierpont, the original family name, was altered to Peirpoint in the land office at Richmond, Virginia in issuing patents for land deeded to his grandfather, John Pierpont (1742-1796) who grew up in Fairfax County, Virginia and attended the Fairfax Friends Meeting, but left to enlist in the Revolutionary Army, then after it ended moved west to Morgantown in what was then the northwestern corner of the state.
 Virginia lawyers advised the family that to hold their grandfather's land, they had to spell their last name as recorded in the patent.
 Thus Francis used the name "Peirpoint" throughout his life.
 He also utilized "Pierpont" throughout most of his adult life, including during his terms as the Civil War and Reconstruction Governor of Virginia.
 In 1880, when President Garfield appointed him Collector of Internal Revenue, Peirpoint sent his name to the U.S. Senate as Francis H. Pierpont.
 Pierpont writes that "He consented to the change of his name because it was right."

 While Frank was a boy, his family moved their leatherworking business to what is today Marion County, West Virginia.
 He was a great-grandson of Morgantown's founder Zackquill Morgan.

 Frank Pierpont was educated in a one-room schoolhouse and by his own reading.
 Pierpont became linked with the region's history for the rest of his life.
 After walking to Pennsylvania, he enrolled in and graduated from Allegheny College.
 Later, he taught school in Harrison County.
 Then he traveled and became an abolitionist after seeing slavery's abuses in Mississippi.

 He returned home to Fairmont, handled the family's tanning business, became active in the Methodist Church, and began studying law.
 He was admitted to the bar in 1841.
 In 1848, Pierpont became the local attorney for the Baltimore and Ohio Railroad.
 Before entering politics, he also helped found Fairmont Male and Female Seminary, the forerunner to Fairmont State University.